BTS Skytrain: BTS route extensions

-1st extension – Silom Line south to Wong Wian Yai (2009)
+1st extension – Silom Line south to Wongwian Yai (2009)

-On 18 October 2005, with no approval from the central government forthcoming, Bangkok Metropolitan Administration (BMA) decided to fund and complete the 2.2 km Silom Line route extension to Krung Thonburi Station (S07) and Wongwian Yai Station (S08).
+On 18 October 2005, with no approval from the central government forthcoming, Bangkok Metropolitan Administration (BMA) decided to fund and complete the 2.2 km Silom Line route extension to Krung Thon Buri Station (S7) and Wongwian Yai Station (S8).
 Construction began on 13 December 2005 with completion originally expected within two years.
 However, problems with the tendering and installation of a new Bombardier open signalling system repeatedly pushed back the schedule.
 The extension finally opening on 15 May 2009.
 However, the single platform Saphan Taksin station which has only one track, has caused repeated delays during rush hour.
 In 2012, the BMA announced plans to demolish Saphan Taksin station in the future.
 There are now plans to construct new platforms and remove the bottleneck and keep the station which provides an important link between river boats.
 The plan includes redesigning the road bridges either side of the viaduct to fit the new station.

 2nd extension – Sukhumvit Line east to Bearing (2011)

-A second extension, the 5.25 km On Nut station (E09) to Bearing station (E14) started construction in August 2006.
+A second extension, the 5.25 km On Nut station (E9) to Bearing station (E14) started construction in August 2006.
 The 4 billion baht extension was again funded by the BMA.
 The original scheduled opening date was mid-2009.
 However, an unusual, prolonged delay in the tendering of the contract for the electrical and signals resulted in a two-year delay.
 "The senior City Hall official responsible for making the purchase has apparently stalled the scheme over fears of being investigated if something went wrong with the purchase."

 The BTSC was contracted by the BMA to run the extension.
 Subsequently, the extension did not open until over two years later on 12 August 2011.
 The delay in opening prompted the BMA to offer free travel for this extension until the end of 2011 as compensation.
 A flat fare separate from the distance based fare normal in the BTS network was then charged for this section.
 However, distance based fares are now used for this extension.

 3rd extension – Silom Line south to Bang Wa (2013)

 The third extension to the network, a 5.3 km, four station extension from Wongwian Yai (S8) to Bang Wa (S12) in Phasi Charoen District began construction in the 2nd quarter of 2011 with a deadline of the end of 2012.
 Only the stations had to be constructed as the viaduct had been completed some years prior.
-However, construction was delayed for many months by the Bangkok floods of late 2011.
+However, construction was delayed for many months by the 2011 Thailand floods.
 It eventually opened in stages.
 Pho Nimit opened on 12 January 2013, Talat Phlu opened on 14 February 2013, with the last two stations opening on 5 December 2013.
 For most of 2013, passengers changed platforms and trains at Wongwian Yai for a shuttle service to S09 and S10 as there was no turnout at S10 for through trains.
 Since the opening of the final section of the extension to Bang Wa station on 5 December 2013, this is no longer the case.